 Master of Nursing - Nurse Practitioner

-The College of Nursing offers two Nurse Practitioner (NP) program options: Primary Health Care Nurse Practitioner and Post-Graduate Nurse Practitioner Certificate.
+The College of Nursing offers a Master of Nursing - Nurse Practitioner (NP) program with two admission options: Primary Health Care Nurse Practitioner and Post-Graduate Nurse Practitioner Certificate.

 A student completing the Nurse Practitioner program will be able to:

 - meet the professional practice, ethical standards and entry level competencies for nurse practitioners with respect to the safe and effective delivery of primary health care to individuals, families and communities

 - use the principles of evidence-informed practice and possess the ability to contribute to the body of evidence related to primary health care

 - demonstrate skills in leadership, interprofessional collaboration and community development

 A Master’s prepared Nurse Practitioner will be able to:

 - lead in knowledge intensive health and education systems